androchentw/blog-hugo/content/posts/2021-08-07-atlassian-itsm.md

 * The importance of ITSM (Common benefits)
   * Aligning IT teams with business priorities tracked through success metrics.
+  * Improving request coordination for more efficient service.
+  * Promoting customer-centricity with self-service and better processes.
+  * Responding more quickly to major incidents, and preventing future ones.

 * ITSM processes
   1. [Service request management](#service-request-management) is a **repeatable procedure** for handling the wide variety of customer service requests.